-UPDATE: Amigo gave some more information about the Scheme on 25 January, see my article Amigo’s Scheme – timetable for approval & how it may work.
+On 25 January more information about the Scheme was given see see my article Amigo’s Scheme – timetable for approval & how it may work.
 But there weren’t any of the useful numbers I had been hoping for, so I have not made any changes to the rest of this article.

 I am interested in:

 - how Amigo can assess claims in line with Financial Ombudsman decisions